Last updated on April 7th, 2023 at 02:05 pm

 Examples of materials that can poison your pile include meat, coal, dairy, and oils.
-The free kitchen printable below on what you can (and can’t) compost can serve as a daily reminder for what to compost and what to toss out.
+The free kitchen printable below showing what you can (and can’t) compost will serve as a daily reminder for what to compost and what to toss out.

 Free Printable Compost List